 Republican from Virginia

-Eric Cantor is a sixth-term congressman representing the Seventh District of Virginia.
+Eric Cantor is a seventh-term congressman representing the Seventh District of Virginia.
 In December 2008, he was elected to serve as the Republican Whip.
 Two years later he was elected Majority Leader, a position he currently holds.
 Cantor previously sat on the House Ways and Means Committee, which has direct jurisdiction over taxes, trade, Social Security, Medicare, prescription drugs for seniors, health care and welfare reform.
-(Cantor’s wife, Diana Cantor, is a member of the board of directors of Media General Inc., parent company of the Richmond Times-Dispatch.)

 Recent statements involving Eric Cantor